boilermanc/sproutify-classrooms/README.md

 Sproutify School addresses the need for a simple yet powerful tool for educators using hydroponic towers in their classrooms.
 It replaces scattered spreadsheets and notebooks with a centralized, user-friendly dashboard.
 The application allows teachers to monitor multiple towers, track vital environmental data (pH, EC), manage individual plantings, and record outcomes like harvests and waste.

-The Kiosk Mode feature simplifies student onboarding, allowing them to join their class and contribute to the project, for example by uploading photos of the tower's progress.
+The Kiosk Mode feature provides secure student access through name-based login with classroom PINs, allowing teachers to control who can participate while tracking student engagement and contributions such as uploading photos of the tower's progress.

 ## Key Features